nicusX/flink-sql-local-playground/README.md

 - Auto topic creation: Enabled
 - Persistent storage: 10Gi per broker

-**Note:** These resource limits are intentionally minimal for development and testing purposes.
-For production workloads, you should increase resource allocations accordingly.
+**Note:** These resource limits are intentionally minimal because this playground is for development and testing purposes only.

 #### 5.6.
 Verifying the Kafka Cluster